Akfly/CardCollectorSimulator/README.md

 - Node: The installation depends on your OS.
 This project uses version 22.9.0
 - Angular: `npm install -g @angular/cli@18`
 - Ionic: `npm install -g ionic@7.2.0`
+- pnpm: `npm install -g pnpm`

+After that, do a `pnpm i` to install all the packages in your node_modules

 Then, before starting the project you have to build it (so it can read its files), do so with the followinf command: `ng build --configuration production`